Netflix knows you share your password. It’s testing a way to stop you

-Password sharing is incredibly popular on Netflix and other streaming sites, where people might piece together a portfolio of streaming subscriptions by sharing passwords with their parent, ex partner, friend or college roommate’s dad’s cousin.
+Password sharing is incredibly popular on Netflix and other streaming sites, where people might piece together a portfolio of streaming subscriptions by sharing passwords with their parent, ex-partner, friend or college roommate’s dad’s cousin.
 Restricting people from sharing passwords could force some to pay for their own accounts — but it also might drive others to simply give up on Netflix and turn to one of the other myriad streaming options.

-Streaming services have boomed in popularity during the pandemic, as people spend more time working and hanging out at home — and watching hours of “Emily in Paris” or perhaps “Bridgerton,” two runaway Netflix hits from the past year.
+Streaming services have boomed in popularity during the pandemic, as people spend more time working and hanging out at home — and watching hours of “Emily in Paris” or perhaps “Bridgerton,” two runaway hits from Netflix in the past year.

 But the company is also facing steep competition from the streaming strongholds of Hulu, HBO Max, Amazon Prime Video and newer entrants like NBC’s Peacock and Disney Plus.
 That could be driving some of its desire to crack down on sharing passwords.